hashiprobr/netpixi/README.md

 netpixi
 =======

-**Python/Node.js library for social network visualization in Jupyter Notebooks.**
+Python/JavaScript library for social network visualization in JupyterLab.

-Still in very early development, so no details for now.